 - Supports live streaming to a lot of different platforms, not just Twitch and YouTube

 - Has a high reputation among the streaming community

 - The audio mixer comes with premade configurations to adjust sensitivity, microphone gain, and similar settings

-- Creates scenes which allow you to change the stream’s display quickly (e.g., switch overlays or add widgets)
+- Creates scenes that allow you to change the stream’s display quickly (e.g., switch overlays or add widgets)